If you require a visa to work in the UK, you must obtain the appropriate permission before starting employment at Bournemouth University (BU).

 20 Points

-The maintenance requirement must also be met as part of the visa application, but no ‘points’ are attached to this element
+The maintenance requirement (ability to support yourself financially) must also be met as part of the visa application, although no ‘points’ are attached to this element.

 Offer of Employment and Applying for a Visa